 Regenerative Medicine – Helping Your Body Heal Itself

-Over the last few years, there have been great strides in research regarding regenerative medicine and stem cell therapies in Arizona, which harness the body’s own healing capacity to heal from injuries.
+Over the last few years, there have been great strides in research regarding regenerative medicine and stem cell therapies in Phoenix, Arizona, which harness the body’s own healing capacity to heal from injuries.
 Stem cells are the most basic cells living in the human body.
 Their most amazing trait is that they can become many types of cells, from skin cells to muscle, from bone to cartilage.
 Additional therapies utilize the healing properties of a patient’s own platelet cells or the nourishing substance hyaluronic acid.

 Many new advancements have shown dramatic benefits in the field of orthopedics, in particular.
 At the Fitzmaurice Hand Institute, Dr. Fitzmaurice and his team are proud to offer the latest in regenerative medicine technology in Arizona in order to achieve the best possible outcome for our patients who may be suffering from a wide range of painful hand conditions.
-To learn more about how this cutting edge medicine may benefit you or a loved one, please don’t hesitate to schedule an appointment at our Phoenix office today.
+To learn more about our leading edge care and how regenerative medicine may benefit you or a loved one, please don’t hesitate to schedule an appointment at our Phoenix office today.
 Give us a call at (480) 351-6483 or make an appointment online.

 How Does Regenerative Medicine Help the Body Heal?

 Regenerative medicine is essentially an innovative use of the body’s natural ability to regenerate cells in order to repair injuries, restore tissues, and maintain healthy function.
 Traditional medicine often focuses on alleviating the symptoms of injuries, illnesses, or medical conditions while waiting for the body to heal on its own.
 However, regenerative medicine can expedite the healing process for quicker recoveries and better results.
-By reinforcing the body’s healing mechanisms, patients can find relief from pain and chronic injuries that do not respond to traditional treatments.
+By reinforcing the body’s healing mechanisms, patients can find relief from pain and chronic injuries that do not respond to traditional treatments by using regenerative medicine.

 Dr. Fitzmaurice offers the most advanced treatments and regenerative techniques available to help his patients recover from hand injuries and nerve and tendon conditions in Arizona.
 He and his staff are dedicated to providing the best care possible using the most minimally-invasive treatment options.